 Managing payroll and HR across multiple countries is complicated.
 I outlined our current system in this post.

-To pay non-US employees, we use Transferwise over Paypal because of Transferwise's ease of use, transparency, and low fees.
+To pay non-US employees, we use Transferwise over Paypal because of Transferwise's ease of use, transparency, and low fees (~1% of the transfer amount).

 For employees or contractors that are on retainer, Transferwise has a "Repeat Transfer" button next to your past transfers to make the process easier and more repeatable.